UKHomeOffice/application-container-platform/developer-docs/custom_kubes.md

    --file ${ENVIRONMENT}/deployment.yaml
 ```

-You could have a folder for each environment with a set of deployment, service and ingress for each of them.
+You could have a folder with a set of deployment, service and ingress for each of your environments.